lyra/plugin-sylius/README.md

-# Lyra Collect for Sylius
+# Sogecommerce for Sylius

-Lyra Collect for Sylius is an open source plugin that links e-commerce websites based on Sylius to Lyra Collect secure payment gateway developed by [Lyra Network](https://www.lyra.com/).
+Sogecommerce for Sylius is an open source plugin that links e-commerce websites based on Sylius to Sogecommerce secure payment gateway developed by [Lyra Network](https://www.lyra.com/).

 ## Installation & Upgrade